livingdocsIO/documentation/reference-docs/doc-includes/embed_and_list.md

 ```

 The above code snippet again assumes you are inside a custom feature.
 See [here](../../walkthroughs/add_customizations.html#server) for how to register a custom feature.
-The `name` of the `doc-include` to register must match the service name you used in the design and in the Livingdocs editor.
+The `name` of the `doc-include` to register must match the service name you used in the design definition.
 In the case of the manual list, the `name` must be `list`.
 The first key we have `uiComponents` defines a list of ui components that are rendered in the sidebar of the editor for the given `doc-include`.
 For the list example we register the predefined component `liManualList`.
 The name must much exactly.
 The second key `rendering` defines how your doc-include should be rendered.
 The options and method are equivalent to the `embed-teaser` case.